DouglasMcSqueaky/cuprate/books/user/src/intro.md

 # What is Cuprate?

 Cuprate is an alternative implementation of a <a href="https://getmonero.org">Monero</a> node, designed to be a building block for the Monero network.
 Think of a Monero node as a crucial piece of software that helps maintain the network by verifying transactions and keeping a copy of the blockchain.
-While the original Monero node software, called 'monerod', is written in C++, Cuprate is built using the <a href="https://www.rust-lang.org/">Rust</a> programming language.
+While the original Monero node software, called `monerod` (or "Monero daemon"), is written in C++, Cuprate is built using the <a href="https://www.rust-lang.org/">Rust</a> programming language.
+This new daemon is known as `cuprated`.

 Here are some key improvements and differences that Cuprate brings: